fullcalendar/fullcalendar-docs/_docs-v4/event-source/loading.md

 This function is often used to show/hide a loading indicator.

-When the [Scheduler](scheduler) plugin is loaded, this callback is also fired when resources are fetched.
+When one of the [resource plugins](premium) are loaded, this callback is also fired when resources are fetched.